nathandaven/usenti-mac/README.md

 ![Usenti for Mac screenshot](image.png)

 ## Installation

 Here is my attempt to distribute a wine wrapped Usenti for Mac using Wineskin!

+Please clone this repository, by either downloading it as a zip, or cloning the repo using `git clone`.

-Go ahead and run "`InstallUsenti.command`" to get going.
+Then, go ahead and run "`InstallUsenti.command`" to get going.

 **NOTE:** right click, and click open, rather than double clicking.
 Otherwise, macOS will not let you run the script!